fatiando/pooch/doc/protocols.rst

     from a figshare collection will raise an error.
     See `issue #274 <https://github.com/fatiando/pooch/issues/274>`__ details.

-Since these type of repositories already store information about the files contained in them, we can avoid having to manually type the registry with the file names and their hashes.
+Since this type of repositories store information about the files contained in them, we can avoid having to manually type the registry with the file names and their hashes.
 Instead, we can use the :meth:`pooch.Pooch.load_registry_from_doi` to automatically populate the registry: